Elloisa/Elloisa/README.md

 - 👯 I’m looking to collaborate on projects where I could solve problems using my knowledgement as a data analyst
 - 🤔 I’m looking for help with Python libaries - Numpy ,  Pandas
 - 💬 Ask me about SQL, Python and Power BI
 - 📫 How to reach me: [Lorena Tito Ramos](https://www.linkedin.com/in/lorenatitoramos/) on LinkedIn
 - 😄 Interests: Bubsiness Analytics, Data Analytics, and Data Science
-- ⚡ Fact: Analysis and analytics are not two interchangeable terms
+- ⚡ Fact: Analysis and analytics are not two interchangeable terms Some basic data visualization examples: [Lorena Tito Ramos] (https://public.tableau.com/app/profile/lorenatitoramos) on Tableau